 To enter the competition this year we ask you in the first instance to submit an abstract of 300 describing your initiative.
 If your proposal is suitable you will be invited to submit a full case history of no more than 3000 words which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.

 When preparing your abstract, keep in mind that full case histories will be structured around the following headings:

 - Introduction to the nature of the e-Learning initiative and its specific objectives

 - The infrastructure i.e. people, systems, hardware, software etc. required to launch the initiative

 - The challenges that were encountered, how they developed and how they were overcome

 - How the initiative was received by the users or participants

 - The learning outcomes that were achieved and how they were measured and evaluated

 - Plans to further develop the initiative.

-Authors of the top rated initiatives will be invited to register and attend the European Conference on e-Learning at ICAP, Porto, Portugal 26-27 October 2017 to present their case histories to the judges and conference participants.
+Authors of the top rated initiatives will be invited to register and attend the European Conference on e-Learning at the Technological Educational Institution (TEI) of Athens, Greece on 1 - 2 November 2018 to present their case histories to the judges and conference participants.
 Finalists will also have their case histories published in a book and a prize will be awarded to the initiative judged to show the most creative thinking.